 Conclusion

 Navigating this sensitive topic requires open and honest conversations, advance care planning, and access to comprehensive palliative care services.
 By understanding the available options, seeking professional guidance, and advocating for patient rights, individuals can make informed choices that align with their values and preferences.
-The goal is not to seek death, but to ensure the highest possible quality of life, even in its final stages.
+Now, the goal is not to seek death, but to ensure the highest possible quality of life, even in its final stages.
 We encourage you to discuss these important issues with your loved ones and healthcare providers, ensuring that your wishes are known and respected.
 Consider documenting your preferences and sharing them with those who will be responsible for your care.
 Only through thoughtful consideration and proactive planning can we approach the end of life with dignity and peace.